kako05/cineholic/README.md

 - has_many :users, through: :comments
 - has_many :likes
 - has_many :comments
+- has_many :film_casts
 - has_many :casts, through: :film_casts
+- has_many :film_trailers
-- has_many :film_casts
+- has_many :trailers, through: :film_trailers